mirage/irmin.org/data/tutorial/01_introduction.md

 within your application.

 Take a moment to skim the [README][irmin-readme] to familiarize yourself with some of the concepts.
-Also, if you find that anything is missing or unclear in this tutorial then please file [an issue][irmin-issues]!
+This tutorial should always be up to date with the latest opam release.
+If you find that anything is outdated, missing or unclear then please file [an issue][irmin-issues]!

 <!-- prettier-ignore-start -->
 [irmin]: https://github.com/mirage/irmin